openhp/HeatPumpController/README.md

 <img src="./m_tube-in-tube_diy1.jpg" width="400"> <img src="./m_tube-in-tube_diy2.jpg" width="400"><br><br>
 Additionally, you can think "I'll take an old AC parts...
 Housing...
 Slightly change...
 An hour or two, day of work maximum and I'll get a refrigerant<->water heat exchanger in for a penny!".
 This idea is obvious.
 It was the first thing I've tried.
 You can try this, but to achieve "not very bad" performance it'll take more than a one day and much more than a few $$, even if you have unlimited access to older ACs.<br>
 Ok, I think that's enough for this appendix, this is a controller page, and not how-to-build-refrigeration-systems page.<br>
 Overall, your system with sensor locations will look like at a scheme below.
-Refrigerators (heat pumps) are simple devices.
-If you do not need to control over all temperatures, disable and do not use (install) unnecessary sensors.<br>
+Refrigerators (heat pumps) are simple devices.<br>
 <img src="./m_Valden_Heat_Pump_Controller_model.jpg" width="1000"><br><br>

 ## Appendix D: Firmware options and fine-tuning